 New participants are welcome and need to bring appropriate footwear, shin pads, drink and comfortable sports clothes.
-Long-term participants pay a subscription fee which covers program costs.
+Ongoing participants pay a subscription fee which covers program costs.

 Edith Cowan University School of Exercise and Health Sciences (ECU) is working in partnership with Football West in a three-year study.
 The study into ‘the effect of recreational football (soccer) games on physical, physiological and mental health outcomes in children with cerebral palsy’ welcomes new participants to join the project and benefit from this fantastic opportunity.

 Football West recognises Rebound WA as a supporter of the paralympic pathway as advocate and fundraising organisation.

 WA Paralympic Football State Team Video:

 All goals scored by our very talented players in the recent National Championships 2017.
 Shout-out to the silent heroes that work hard from the back to win the ball and provide for these very entertaining goals.The coaching staff would like to take this opportunity to thank the loving parents that have been backing the team all year round – you can see their enthusiasm and unfaltering support for the boys in the stands!